xinhuagu/jeetcode/README.md

 # leetcode Java solutions (Just for fun)

 ### IMHO , for SW Engineering , Work Ethic and Team Collaboration is more important.
 The talent to solve Leetcode does not mean anything.
-I like to think of it as a place to solve puzzle games adn learn some algorithms at the same time.
+I like to think of it as a place to solve puzzle games and learn some algorithms at the same time.